rust-lang/compiler-team/working-groups/README.md

 ## Guidelines
 These guidelines exist to serve team members who are about to start a new working group.

+### Mentoring Issues
+Mentored issues are a great way for new contributors to get involved without needing to ask for a good first issue and wait for a response.
+When creating mentored issues, open a topic in the Zulip stream and link to it from the mentoring instructions for people to leave a message in if they are interested.

 ### Compiler Team Check-in
 Each week, a rotating set of working groups will check-in with the compiler team at the end of the compiler team's weekly triage meeting.
 By default, the working group's leads will handle this